Conservation laws and slow dynamics determine the universality class of interfaces in active matter: Coarsening of liquid-solid interfaces

 \section{Coarsening of liquid-solid interfaces}

 Coarsening dynamics in systems undergoing liquid-solid phase separation are significantly more challenging to characterize than in liquid-gas systems.
-An accurate initialization is important: the solid phase should ideally be unstrained, for instance using a direct-coexistence protocol~\cite{smallenburg2024simple}.
+An accurate initialization is important: the solid phase should ideally be unstrained, for instance, using a direct-coexistence protocol~\cite{smallenburg2024simple}.
 In this work, we did not implement such equilibration procedures, which may affect quantitative details of the observed coarsening.
 Nonetheless, we report here the qualitative trends across the different systems studied in the main text.

-We first consider how coarsening changes as parameters are varied to induce crystallization of the dense phase.
+We first consider how coarsening changes as parameters are varied to induce a structural change in the dense phase.

 The most pronounced changes are observed for $\Gamma = 0$, shown in Fig.~\ref{fig: coarsening liquid solid 1}a).
 For large $\delta E_0$, the system remains in a liquid-gas regime and exhibits coarsening behavior similar to that discussed in the main text (note that we did not take any precaution to partially eliminate the spurious standing waves).
-As $\delta E_0$ is decreased, the dense phase begins to crystallize.
+As $\delta E_0$ is decreased, the dense phase begins to undergo a phase change.
 Intermediate values produce systems with multiple hexatic domains that coarsen over time, as the initial state was roughly a disordered fluid at the same density.
 Interestingly, $W^2(t)$ becomes non-monotonic: the early-time increase corresponds to a predominantly liquid-gas interface, while the subsequent decrease reflects the formation of large hexatic domains that suppress interfacial fluctuations.
 We note that the $W^2$ becomes roughly constant at large time while the hexatic domains are still present and coarsening.
 We conclude that they coarsen slowly compared to the interface fluctuations.
-Further reduction of $\delta E_0$ yields a fully crystalline dense phase with markedly slower coarsening.
+Further reduction of $\delta E_0$ yields a fully solid dense phase with markedly slower coarsening.
 For these systems, the dense phase was initialized with an ideal hexagonal solid.

 In Fig.~\ref{fig: coarsening liquid solid 1}b), we provide the same figure but for the system following $|\bm q|$KPZ for the liquid-gas.
-Once again, crystallization leads to significantly reduced interface width.
+Once again, ordering leads to a significantly reduced interface width.
 However, the coarsening phase at early time remains similar.

-We now perform a finite-size analysis of systems with the smallest values of the control parameter, corresponding to the most densely packed solids.